MikeTheWebDev/SimpleAngularJsExamples/README.md

 # SimpleAngularJsExamples
 <b>Getting Started</b><br>
 This repository shows simple AngularJS examples.
 These are intended to be quick-start pieces to set you on the right path.
+Please look at the Simple Snippets folder.
+This is the most useful part of this repository.

 I recommend starting off with "AngularJS Fundamentals in 60-ish Minutes" by Dan Wahlin linked down below in the resources section.